Custom-Elements/ui-stat-value/README.md

 The name of the data property that holds the Y-axis value.
 Must be a number.
 Defaults to `value`

+### valueProperties

+An array of data properties for the Y-axis values.
+Will generate multi-series data with a legend

 ### limit

 The number of rows to keep (after applying any grouping), taken from the end of the list.
 Defaults